Hunting Safety Tips

 - When using a two piece climbing stand, make sure to connect the two pieces with a strap or rope to prevent the bottom portion from dropping away.

 - Never carry anything while you are climbing.
 Use a haul line to get hunting devices and other equipment into and out of your stand.
-Make sure guns and crossbows are unloaded and broadheads are covered prior to raising or lowering firearms, crossbows, or bows with a haul line.
+Make sure guns and crossbows are unloaded and broadheads are covered prior to raising or lowering them with a haul line.

 - As a precautionary measure, clear the ground of debris below your stand and climbing device.